jruizgit/rules/README.md

 =====
 Durable Rules is a polyglot micro-framework for real-time, consistent and scalable coordination of events.
 With Durable Rules you can track and analyze information about things that happen (events) by combining data from multiple sources to infer more complicated circumstances.

-A forward chaining algorithm (A.K.A.
-Rete) is used to evaluate massive streams of data.
+A full forward chaining implementation (A.K.A.
+Rete) is used to evaluate facts and massive streams of events in real time.
 A simple, yet powerful meta-liguistic abstraction lets you define simple and complex rulesets, such as flowcharts, statecharts, nested statecharts, paralel and time driven flows.

 The Durable Rules core engine is implemented in C, which enables ultra fast rule evaluation and inference as well as muti-language support.
 Durable Rules relies on state of the art technologies: